10-Q 1 rock-20240930.htm 10-Q rock-20240930

 The Company has incurred exit activity costs and asset impairment charges as a result of its 80/20 simplification and portfolio management initiatives.
 These initiatives have resulted in the identification of low-volume, low margin, internally-produced products which have been or will be outsourced or discontinued, the simplification of processes, the sale and exiting of less profitable businesses or product lines, and a reduction in the Company's manufacturing footprint.

-As a result of process simplification initiatives, the Company has incurred exit activity costs related to moving and closing costs and severance, along with asset impairment costs (recoveries) related to the write-down of inventory and other charges associated with discontinued product lines.
-Additionally, the Company has incurred the aforementioned costs resulting from the sale and/or closure of facilities including costs recorded during the six months ended June 30, 2023.
+As a result of process simplification initiatives, the Company has incurred exit activity costs related to moving and closing costs and severance, along with asset impairment costs (recoveries) related to the write-down of inventory and other charges such as warranty costs associated with discontinued product lines.
+Additionally, the Company has incurred the aforementioned costs resulting from the sale and/or closure of facilities including costs recorded during the nine months ended September 30, 2023.

 The following tables set forth the exit activity costs and asset impairment charges (recoveries) incurred by segment related to the restructuring activities described above (in thousands):